robdunn4/QSpice/CBlock_Doc/README.md

 * CBlockBasics6.qsch &mdash; Demonstration schematic.
 * CBlockBasics6.cpp &mdash; Basic C-Block code for attached bus wire.
 * CBlockBasics6_Alt1.cpp &mdash; C-Block code with types & functions to implement "bit registers" conveniently.

+## C-Block Basics #7

+Recent QSpice updates introduce a new Display() function and a simplified Trunc() function.
+The changes are significant improvements.
+For *most* existing code, the changes are fully backwards-compatible.

+This short paper describes the changes and steps to update existing code.
+It also details the subtle implications of some "edge-cases" that may break your code.

+* CBlockBasics7.pdf ("Recent Changes (July/August 2024)")